Bowling for Soup

 Bowling for Soup (commonly abbreviated to BFS) is an American rock band formed in Wichita Falls, Texas, in 1994.
-The band consists of Jaret Reddick (lead vocals, guitar), Gary Wiseman (drums, percussion), and Rob Felicetti (bass, backing vocals, acoustic guitar).
+The band consists of Jaret Reddick (lead vocals, guitar), Gary Wiseman (drums, percussion), and Rob Felicetti (bass, backing vocals, guitar).
 The band is best known for its singles "Girl All the Bad Guys Want", "1985", "Almost", "Punk Rock 101", and "High School Never Ends".
 The band is also known for performing the theme song for the Disney Channel animated series Phineas and Ferb.
-Following guitarist Chris Burney's retirement in 2025, Reddick is the sole remaining original member.
+Following lead guitarist Chris Burney's retirement in 2025, Reddick is the sole remaining original member.